International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. C Durai and G Anantharaj.
+Dr. C Durai, G Anantharaj.
 Effect of asana with Surya Namaskar practices on back strength among school volleyball players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 873-875.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):873-875.